DNA computing: DNAzymes

 Catalytic DNA (deoxyribozyme or DNAzyme) catalyze a reaction when interacting with the appropriate input, such as a matching oligonucleotide.
-These DNAzymes are used to build logic gates analogous to digital logic in silicon; however, DNAzymes are limited to 1-, 2-, and 3-input gates with no current implementation for evaluating statements in series.
+These DNAzymes are used to build logic gates analogous to digital logic in silicon; however, DNAzymes are limited to one-, two-, and three-input gates with no current implementation for evaluating statements in series.

 The DNAzyme logic gate changes its structure when it binds to a matching oligonucleotide and the fluorogenic substrate it is bonded to is cleaved free.
 While other materials can be used, most models use a fluorescence-based substrate because it is very easy to detect, even at the single molecule limit.
 The amount of fluorescence can then be measured to tell whether or not a reaction took place.
 The DNAzyme that changes is then "used", and cannot initiate any more reactions.
 Because of this, these reactions take place in a device such as a continuous stirred-tank reactor, where old product is removed and new molecules added.

 Two commonly used DNAzymes are named E6 and 8-17.
 These are popular because they allow cleaving of a substrate in any arbitrary location.
 Stojanovic and MacDonald have used the E6 DNAzymes to build the MAYA I and MAYA II machines, respectively; Stojanovic has also demonstrated logic gates using the 8-17 DNAzyme.
-While these DNAzymes have been demonstrated to be useful for constructing logic gates, they are limited by the need for a metal cofactor to function, such as Zn2+ or Mn2+, and thus are not useful in vivo.
+While these DNAzymes have been demonstrated to be useful for constructing logic gates, they are limited by the need of a metal cofactor to function, such as Zn2+ or Mn2+, and thus are not useful in vivo.

 A design called a stem loop, consisting of a single strand of DNA which has a loop at an end, are a dynamic structure that opens and closes when a piece of DNA bonds to the loop part.
 This effect has been exploited to create several logic gates.
 These logic gates have been used to create the computers MAYA I and MAYA II which can play tic-tac-toe to some extent.